chandar-lab/AMPLIFY/README.md

 # Protein Language Model

 Public protein sequence databases contain samples from the fitness landscape explored by nature.
 Protein language models (pLMs) pre-trained on these sequences aim to capture this landscape for tasks like property prediction and protein design.
-Standard practice has been to scale pLMs following the successful trend seen in natural language processing.
+Following the same trend as in natural language processing, pLMs have continuously been scaled up.
 However, the premise that scale leads to better performance assumes that source databases provide accurate representation of the underlying fitness landscape, which is likely false.
 By developing an efficient codebase, designing a modern architecture, and addressing data quality concerns such as sample bias, we introduce AMPLIFY, a best-in-class pLM that is orders of magnitude less expensive to train and deploy than previous models.
 Furthermore, to support the scientific community and democratize the training of pLMs, we have open-sourced AMPLIFY's pre-training codebase, data, and model checkpoints.

-Link to the pre-print: TBA
+Link to the pre-print: [https://www.biorxiv.org/content/10.1101/2024.09.23.614603v1](https://www.biorxiv.org/content/10.1101/2024.09.23.614603v1)

 ## Installation as a Local Pip Package